Khan/engblog/src/posts/user-write-lock.rst

 In general we consider transactions to be superior to locks when they
 work: when a model only needs protection in idempotent, low-level, query-free code.
-When possible, we'll use transacations ever for per-user models.
+When possible, we'll use transacations even for per-user models.
 Likewise, we've never replaced existing uses of transactions with locks.
 Instead, we use locks to protect code that previously ran entirely unprotected.